 Ease of Cleaning

-The Storchenwiege earned a 6 of 10 for ease of cleaning.
-This carrier can be machine washed on hot, but it needs to be hanged to dry.
-Depending on your climate it can take awhile to dry fully.
+The Storchenwiege can be machine washed on hot, but it needs to be hanged to dry, which can take a while depending on your climate.
 It is easier to spot clean on the go, however, which is a real plus if baby spits up or you spill something on the fabric.

 — Juliet Spurrier, MD and BabyGearLab Review Team